 The names of the vowels can be confusing for native English speakers because of a few false similarities with English.
 The name of the letter E in Swedish sounds very similar to A in English.
 Likewise, the name of the letters I and Y in Swedish are both very similar to E in English.

 It can also be difficult to distinguish between the vowels I and Y. Both their letter names and their long form in words sound very similar, which makes it difficult to learn to pronounce them well.
-Listen to the difference between the words (“village”) and (“bee”).
+Listen to the difference between the words by (“village”) and bi (“bee”).
 The difference is subtle but important.
 The Y sound is a protruding vowel, so the lips should stick out when this sound is formed.
 Though it might seem exaggerated, when Y is pronounced properly, a pencil can be balanced on the upper lip.
 Try it!